bahirithikaramp/Teams-Clone/README.md

     6. Express session - when implemented, every user of our API or website will be assigned a unique session, and this allows you to store the user state.
     7. PeerJS - for creating a peer to peer connection.
     8. uuid - for creating a new room id.
     9. dotenv - for using the environment variables in the process.
+    10. momentjs - for adding time stamp to the message in the chat room.

 Plan of action: